 Be prepared that if your baby doesn’t latch straight away it isn’t because he doesn’t like breastfeeding, it’s because he can’t… yet.
 Plenty of skin-to-skin contact (#3) and good breastfeeding support (#10) can help with this.
 If your baby isn’t latching:

 Start hand expressing your colostrum (the first breast milk) straight away after the birth.
 The sooner you can start this the better for your milk supply.
-Starting in the first hour after birth is ideal.
-Stanford University’s Jane Morton has a great video about the value of hand expressing your breast milk in the very first hour after birth called Successful Breastfeeding Begins at Birth, and your midwife can help you if needed.
-You can collect the milk in a small spoon or syringe (it will just be small volumes at first) and feed this to your baby.
+Starting in the first hour after birth is ideal and is discussed in Stanford University’s video Successful Breastfeeding Begins at Birth.
+Your midwife can also help you if needed and see Hand Expressing Breast Milk.
+Colostrum can be collected in a small spoon or syringe (it will just be small volumes at first) and fed to your baby.
 Hand expressing as often as your baby would be breastfeeding—at least every two hours—will stimulate your milk supply and keep your baby well fed.
-See Hand Expressing Breast Milk.

 Once the volume you can express increases as your milk comes in, you can use a breast pump.
 Using an electric pump every couple of hours during the day and every four hours at night will protect your milk supply until your baby can latch.